 In an increasingly digitalised world, one of the Group's focus areas to ensure long term success and profitability is to stay ahead of technological advances and to offer cutting edge technology as part of its services.
 While the Group currently offers advanced technological solutions to customers, the pace of advances in technology is increasing, and any failure by the Group to keep up with such advances may result in the Group not being able to offer the most up to date technology, and/or to fall behind the products and services offered by its competitors.
-This may lead to a loss of effectiveness and ability to analyse maintenance and production data for improvement, thereby affecting its business and consequently may have a material adverse impact on the Group's business, earnings, results and financial position.
+This may lead to a loss of existing business and/or fewer competitive advantages when competing for new customers.
+It may also lead to a loss of effectiveness and ability to analyse maintenance and production data for improvement, thereby affecting its business and consequently may have a material adverse impact on the Group's business, earnings, results and financial position.